dfgitn4j/repl-cypher-shell/README.md

 ### Hints & Distractions

- - There is _*Cypher syntax highlighting*_ for `Sublime Text` found in this [github](https://github.com/cskardon/sublime-cypher) provided by @cskardon.
-The repo also provides another way to run Cypher from inside Sublime.
+ - There is _*Cypher syntax highlighting*_ for `Sublime Text` found in this [github](https://github.com/cskardon/sublime-cypher) provided by Chris Skardon.
+This project's main functionality is to provide another way to run Cypher from inside `Sublime Text`.

  - Unfortunately this is a shell script that has been tested mainly on Mac OSX, and ubuntu.
    Seemed to work OK in a Windows Subsystem for Linux, but I haven't tested it recently.
    This really should've been written in Python for portability, but hey, most of the shell